Dylan-Petok/The-Build-Guild/README.md

 ## Starting the Servers
   ### Backend Server
     1. Navigate to the backend directory
+    2. Execute the command : `./gradlew clean`
+    3. Execute the command : `./gradlew build`
-    2. Execute the command: `./gradlew bootRun`
+    4. Execute the command: `./gradlew bootRun`
-    3. Open a browser and navigate to http://localhost:8080
+    5. Open a browser and navigate to http://localhost:8080

   ### Frontend Server
     1. Navigate to the frontend directory